ut-issl/s2e-documents/Tutorials/HowToIntegrateC2A.md

       CCP_form_app_cmd(&temp, 0, AR_DI_RS422_DUMMY);
       BCT_register_cmd(&temp);
       ```
-  - **Note**: Currently, the character encoding of C2A is `SJIS`, and the sample codes in this tutorial are written in `UTF-8`, so please carefully copy the files and convert the encoding if you need.
 - Execution and Result
   - Please use the `breakpoint` feature to check that the communication between `EXP` and `RS422_dummy` works well.
     - The `RS422_dummy` sends capital alphabets from `A` to `Z` with the `SET` command for `EXP`.